About the Institute for Soft Matter Synthesis and Metrology

 - Food – Everything we eat is soft matter, and understanding how to process, package, and even eat food materials involves a range of interesting scientific problems.
 There is even a field called “psycho-rheology” that studies how the physical texture of food influences how we perceive and ultimately enjoy it.

 - Personal Care Products – Creams, lotions, soaps, and other materials are soft matter, and product design involves detailed knowledge of physics and chemistry of the materials, as well as processing.

 - Life – Biology is literally active soft matter, and the subject of enormous growth and interest from physics and chemistry, as well as biology and medicine of course.
 Non-equilibrium phenomena are at the heart of life and its myriad function.

-- Energy – The oil industry is built on soft matter, there is a great push on using soft polymeric materials to make solar cells.
-Looking to biology, the process of photosynthesis and harvesting light for energy relies on soft matter physics and chemistry.
+- Energy – The oil industry is built on soft matter, and there is a great push for using soft polymeric materials to make solar cells.
+Looking at biology, the process of photosynthesis and harvesting light for energy relies on soft matter physics and chemistry.

 - Construction Materials – Wood, plaster, and cement all begin as soft materials.
 Wood begins as living matter comprising different polymers, and plaster and cement come from dense colloidal liquids whose properties and behavior, upon adding water and subsequently drying, lead to the materials used for walls, roads, and bridges.

 Our research focuses on understanding the non-equilibrium behavior of soft matter, all the way from chemical details to coarse-grained modeling.
 We have a strong focus on integrating our understanding through novel metrologies.